virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/monitoring-usage-and-behavior.md

     - Distribution of predictions by the label.
 If you see this shifting a lot, another flag that inference data is shifting, which could be a point of concern.

     - Distribution of predictions by confidence/probability.
-There is a pretty rich (& ongoing) field of research here, but, as a starter, I'd also expect the distribution of raw probabilities (logits) to look similar.
+There is a pretty rich (& ongoing) field of research here, but, as a starter, you can also expect the distribution of raw probabilities (logits) to look similar.

     - As a corollary, looking at overall change in the confidence of outputs.
 E.g., a drop in confidence values is possibly a concerning sign.
 (Of course, vanilla NNs are also prone to be highly overconfident on new/OOD data, so you need to be cautious; if this is really critical, could look at different NN variants that generate better confidence assessments.)